How does Sellfy handle the new EU VAT laws?

 Essentially, as a seller of digital goods, you have three options:

 - Register to pay VAT for every EU member state in which you sell.

 - Register for the VAT mini one-stop shop scheme (VAT MOSS).

 - Stop selling to the customers in the EU altogether.

 The easiest way to comply with the new rules is to register for the Mini One Stop Shop scheme (VAT MOSS).
 For more information and a full list of MOSS registration portals, including one in your country, visit the European Commission website.

-If you choose to do go ahead with VAT MOSS, you’ll only have to submit a single calendar quarterly return and VAT payment and the Member State will then take care of the rest, by sending all the “appropriate information and payment to each relevant member state’s tax authority.”
+If you choose to go ahead with VAT MOSS, you’ll only have to submit a single calendar quarterly return and VAT payment and the Member State will then take care of the rest, by sending all the “appropriate information and payment to each relevant member state’s tax authority.”

 What does Sellfy do to help?

-- Choose to either include the tax in the displayed price or add it during the checkout.
+- Choose to include the set tax in your product price

 Note: Keep in mind, that you won’t be able to edit the VAT rates for EU countries, as we’ll do that for you and make sure that all the rates are up to date.
 If you have any questions on this, feel free to email into [email protected]

 Following the European Commission requirements, we’ll store two non-contradictory identifiers of the buyer’s location, based on: